kojiy7214/jsclass-logger/README.md

 -debug: true / false<br>
 -toFile: true / false<br>
 -outDir: directory to output log file, by default it is &quot;./log/&quot;<br>
--rotate: function to check when to rotate log file, should return true / false.<br>
+-rotate: function to check when to rotate log file, should return true / false<br>
 -generation: log files to keep on disk<br>
--ts: timestamp format in YYYYMMDDhhmmsszzz format</p><br>
+-ts: timestamp format in YYYYMMDDhhmmsszzz format<br></p>
 </dd>
 </dl>